Grilled Artichokes Recipe

 Fire up the grill and prep the artichokes

-The first thing you'll want to do for this recipe is get your grill preheating to medium-high heat.
+The first thing you'll want to do for this recipe is get your propane or charcoal grill preheating to medium-high heat.
 Now, it's time to prep the artichokes, which is a somewhat involved process.
-First, cut the stems of off each artichoke and use kitchen shears to remove the sharp points off of each outer leaf.
+First, cut the stems off each artichoke and use kitchen shears to remove the sharp points off each outer leaf.
 Cut each artichoke in half, then cut those in half again, leaving you with quarters.
 "If you don't have a super sharp knife, you can use a serrated knife," Castellano advises.

 Finally, use a spoon to remove the fuzzy (and, careful, a bit prickly) inner leaves from each artichoke quarter, then give each one a thorough rinse.
 "I like to cut and prep the artichoke and then wash them," Castellano explains.
 "It allows the leaves and structure to open up and get much cleaner."